-At Cooksville Hyundai, we recommend switching over from your summer or all-season tires to winter tires when the temperature drops below 7°C. The soft rubber compound used in winter tires are designed and optimized specifically for cooler temperatures providing the best handling, performance, and safety in both snows and on ice.
-Whether you’re looking to buy a set of winter tires, getting them installed or storing your current summer or all-season tires, Cooksville Hyundai has you covered.
+At Cooksville Hyundai, we recommend switching over from your summer or all-season tires to winter tires in Mississauga when the temperature drops below 7°C. The soft rubber compound used in winter tires is designed and optimized specifically for cold weather providing the best handling, performance, and safety on snow and ice.
+Whether you’re looking to buy a set of winter tires, getting them installed, or storing your current summer or all-season tires, Cooksville Hyundai has you covered.
 Here are the most common questions we get asked by our customers!

 Thinking about getting your Hyundai winter tires?
 Not sure what kind or size of tires, rims or wheels your vehicle needs?
 Let the experts at Cooksville Hyundai help you find the right winter package at the right price for your vehicle.